vbounyasit/MyDataFramework/README.md

 &nbsp;

 ## Getting Started & Documentation
-The Rift Framework maintains reference documentation on Github [wiki pages](https://github.com/vbounyasit/Rift-ETL/wiki), and will have a better support later on as the website construction progresses.
+The DataFlow Framework maintains reference documentation on Github [wiki pages](https://github.com/vbounyasit/DataFlow/wiki), and will have a better support later on as the website construction progresses.

-If you think this Framework is the solution you have been looking for, you can head over to the [wiki](https://github.com/vbounyasit/Rift-ETL/wiki) and start making your own ETL project based on Rift !
+If you think this Framework is the solution you have been looking for, you can head over to the [wiki](https://github.com/vbounyasit/DataFlow/wiki) and start making your own ETL project based on DataFlow !

 ## Libraries used
 - [Apache Spark](https://spark.apache.org/)